aekari/Generative-Algorithmic-Art/README.md

 #### My goals were to:
 - Create a Processing 5 sketch that incorporates a change in color based on mouse input and
-- Include a random element that changes with user input.
+- Has an element of randomness with user input.
 #### Resources:
 I used [The Coding Train on Youtube ](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) & [Processing 5's Reference page](https://processing.org/reference/).